Palestinians in Jordan

 Palestinians in Jordan refers mainly to those with Palestinian refugee status currently residing there.
 Sometimes the definition includes Jordanian citizens with full Palestinian origin.
 Most Palestinian ancestors came to Jordan as Palestinian refugees between 1947 and 1967.
-Today, most Palestinians and their descendants in Jordan are fully naturalized, making Jordan the only Arab country to fully integrate the Palestinian refugees of 1948.
+Today, most Palestinians and their descendants in Jordan are naturalized, making Jordan the only Arab country to fully integrate the Palestinian refugees of 1948, as the West Bank was annexed and held by Jordan between 1948 and 1967.

+Population

 In Jordan, there is no official census data for how many inhabitants are Palestinians and it rather depends on the definition of who is a Palestinian.
 Some 2.18 million Palestinians were registered as refugees in 2016.
-As of 2014, around 370,000 live in ten refugee camps, with the biggest one being Baqa'a refugee camp with over 104,000 residents, followed by Amman New Camp (Wihdat) with over 51,500 residents.
+As of 2014, around 370,000 live in ten refugee camps, with the biggest one being Baqa'a refugee camp with over 104,000 residents, followed by Al-Wehdat refugee camp with over 51,500 residents.
+Minority Rights Group International estimated that there are around 3 million Palestinians in Jordan.

 Palestinians are overwhelmingly concentrated in northern and central Jordan, specifically in the Amman Governorate, Zarqa Governorate and Irbid Governorate.